strontic/strontic.github.io/xcyclopedia/library/InstallService.dll-717AE463E153F90DBAE5F9B6D2769E93.md

 ## Possible Misuse

 *The following table contains possible examples of `InstallService.dll` being misused.
-While `InstallService.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `InstallService.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --